 Social media has developed a new stream in e-commerce as it provides a platform such as Shopee or Lazada to enable social interaction among consumers and between consumers and companies.

-Social commerce is not only making connections and sharing information with people all around the world, but also letting users communicate with professionals from business thus, providing different values for both businessmen and consumers (Agarwal, 2018).
+Social commerce is not only making connections and sharing information with people all around the world, but also letting users communicate with professionals from various businesses thus, providing different values for both businessmen and consumers (Agarwal, 2018).

 The interconnectivity of consumers through social media such as shared information, created web content or reviews is likely to establish trust in e-commerce and increase reliability of products which significantly affects intention to buy (Hajli, 2014).